valerauko/rucktar/README.md

-# Basic Rocket REST example
+# Basic actix-web REST example

-I couldn't find any Rocket examples that used Postgres, so here we go.
+Based on example from https://github.com/valerauko/rucktar/tree/rocket-rest-example

 ## What's in it
 * Docker
-* Rocket (Rust)
+* actix-web (Rust)
 * Postgres

 ## How does it work?